mycitadel/mycitadel-desktop/doc/INSTALL.md

 This is the recommended way of installing MyCitadel for Debian systems.

 You need to pick up a proper deb file matching your distribution.
-For instance, for distributions based on the current Debian stable please use `mycitadel_*_debian11_amd64.deb` files; for more frequently updated distributions (like Ubuntu) try `mycitadel_*_ubuntu_amd64.deb`.
+For instance, for distributions based on the current Debian stable (like PureOS) please use `mycitadel_*_debian11_amd64.deb` files; for more frequently updated distributions (like Ubuntu) try `mycitadel_*_ubuntu_amd64.deb`.
 The difference is that `debian11` version depends on Python 3.9, which is no longer available on more recent Ubuntu releases.

 Download deb package from the release files matching your platform and run